pkivolowitz/CSC4730-Fall-2023/README.md

 You get 6 free absences.
 After that each absence will remove 1 percent from your aggregate score at the end of the term.
 All absences are treated equally.
 That is, there are no "excused" absences.

 The number of free absences equates to three weeks of missed class time so it is unlikely you'll exceed this and incur a penalty.

+Should a long-term absence due to uncontrollable circumstances become necessary, please speak to me as soon as possible.

-## Being late
+## Arriving Late

 Once attendance has been taken, anyone arriving after than will be counted as absent.
 Generally, attendance will end between five and ten minutes after the official start of class.

-## Leaving early
+## Leaving Early

 No, your coach cannot force you to leave class early to make practice.